Governors say testing still isn't adequate enough to lift restrictions while US death toll tops 40,000

 If and when restrictions are lifted they will need to monitor infection and hospitalization rates and adjust their plan accordingly.

-Louisiana, which saw the fastest per capita growth of anywhere in the world a few weeks ago, seems to be "trending in a good direction," Gov. Bel Edwards said during a Sunday press conference.
+Louisiana, which saw the fastest per capita growth of coronavirus than anywhere in the world a few weeks ago, seems to be 'trending in a good direction,' Gov. Bel Edwards said during a Sunday press conference.

 While case counts continue to rise in the state, the rate of hospitalizations and patients on ventilators has decreased, according to Edwards.

-Note: - UPDATE: Death toll rises from Florence